Djan88/WM_new/wp-content/plugins/basic-user-avatars/readme.txt

 Provides a plugin for front-end avatar management for sites that what to keep users out of the dashboard.
 Shortcode is `[basic-user-avatars]`.

+Version 1.0.5 added a feature to automatically convert avatars formerly loaded through the WP User Avatar plugin.
+This means that you can disable WP User Avatar, activate Basic User Avatars, and have a seamless transition for existing avatars in your site.
+Be sure to update any avatar upload form that used the [avatar_upload] shortcode to use our shortcode: [basic-user-avatars].

 Automatically adds avatar support to bbPress (2.3+) user profiles if bbPress is activated.

 **[This plugin is on GitHub!](https://github.com/strangerstudios/basic-user-avatars/)** Pull requests are welcome.
-If possible please report issues throug Github.
+If possible please report issues through Github.

 Note: This plugin is a fork of Simple Local Avatars v1.3.1 by Jake Goldman (10up).
 If you want snazzy ajax and some other nifty features, check out [Simple Local Avatars 2.x](http://wordpress.org/plugins/simple-local-avatars).